U.S. Route 17 in South Carolina: Georgetown to the North Carolina state line

-The last component of US 17 runs close to the Atlantic Ocean, beginning at Hobcaw Barony and DeBordieu Colony, passing by Pawleys Island, and going past the Litchfield beaches and Murrells Inlet.
+The last component of US 17 in South Carolina runs close to the Atlantic Ocean, beginning at Hobcaw Barony and DeBordieu Colony, passing by Pawleys Island, and going past the Litchfield beaches and Murrells Inlet.
 It enters Horry County.
 It passes Garden City, Surfside Beach, and arrives in Myrtle Beach.
 US 17 splits here between a business route and the standard route, which remains west of the beach and tourist areas served by US 17 Business.
 The roads rejoin north of the city and continue as US 17 through Atlantic Beach, North Myrtle Beach, and Little River where the South Carolina Welcome Center can be found across from the intersection with SC 179 before crossing into North Carolina.
 The portions from Murrells Inlet to the state line are quite congested at times, though the soon to be constructed I-73 should assist in alleviating many traffic issues.